ahurford/quantitative-training-resources/README.md

 3. Make the `commit` (See 4. in Section 3a).
 4. Submit a `pull` request.

-If you are having trouble, see the how to contribute section.
+If you are having trouble, see the _How to contribute_ section.